lhmd/ziplab/content/_index.md

       text: |
         <br>

-        The **ZIP Lab** has been a center of excellence for Artificial Intelligence research, teaching, and practice since its founding in 2016.
+        The **ZIP Lab** is a joint lab located in Hangzhou and Melbourne, the two branches are affiliated with Zhejiang University and Monash University respectively.

   - block: collection
     content: